InlandRevenue/GWS/Product - AIM/AIM_Auth_Access_Token_Steps.md

                     - {RedirectURI}: Client Application's redirect URI
                     - {AuthorizationCode}: the Authorization Code to be used for retrieving an access token

-        5. Client Application retrieves Auth Access Token by sending Authorization Code as well as Client Application's credentials
+        5. Client Application retrieves OAuth Access Token by sending Authorization Code as well as Client Application's credentials
             Url format:
             > https://{EmulatedServiceHost}/ms_oauth/oauth2/endpoints/oauthservice/tokens